SaiKrishna200120/Data_science_final_project/README.md

 ## Project Overview

 This repository contains the code and documentation for my final dissertation project at the University of Hertfordshire.
-The project investigates the use of Vision Transformers (ViT) for image classification using the CIFAR-10 dataset and compares their performance to traditional Convolutional Neural Networks (CNNs) such as ResNet, as well as a hybrid model that combines elements of both approaches.
+The project investigates the use of Vision Transformers (ViT) for image classification using the CIFAR-10 dataset and compares their performance to traditional Convolutional Neural Networks (CNNs) such as ResNet.

 ### Project Summary